PParkJy/Logistic_Regression_Image/README.md

   - one-vs-rest : 5 binary classifiers

 I did performance evaluation with **accuracy, precision, recall, f1-score, AUC**.
 But, AUC is inaccurate.
-Also, the comparison in various situation(rotation, imbalance) is done.
+Also, the comparison of performance in various situation(rotation, imbalance) is done.
 It showed performance of almost **80% or more in accuracy, f1-score, AUC**.

 <br/>